 Microsoft will be removing remote desktop access to Sandbox Tier2 through Tier5 environments.
-Here’s some help on how to access Microsoft Azure SQL from a self-service non-production environment.

 I no longer have Remote Desktop access to my sandbox environment.
-How do I connect to Microsoft Azure SQL db on in my Sandbox environment?
+How do I connect to Microsoft Azure SQL db in my Sandbox environment?

-Microsoft provided the answers on self-service deployment here: https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/deployment/deploymentfaq#i-dont-have-remote-desktop-access-to-my-sandbox-environment-and-the-critical-action-that-i-must-perform-isnt-listed-in-this-topic-how-do-i-get-help
+Microsoft provided the answer here – https://docs.microsoft.com/en-us/dynamics365/fin-ops-core/dev-itpro/deployment/deploymentfaq#i-dont-have-remote-desktop-access-to-my-sandbox-environment-and-the-critical-action-that-i-must-perform-isnt-listed-in-this-topic-how-do-i-get-help

 Here are the detailed steps with screenshots to make it easier to follow: